 Student Health Insurance:

-Texas A&M University-Central Texas students who are enrolled in at least nine (9) hours are eligible to enroll in the University Sponsored plan.
-Students who are enrolled in special classes and are taking less than nine (9) credit/contact hours will be determined eligible to enroll in the University-sponsored plan if the coursework meets the criteria for the completion of a degree plan or international program as defined and approved by The Texas A&M University System.
+A&M-Central Texas students who are enrolled in at least nine (9) hours are eligible to enroll in the university-sponsored plan.
+Students who are enrolled in special classes and are taking less than nine (9) credit/contact hours will be determined eligible to enroll in the university-sponsored plan if the coursework meets the criteria for the completion of a degree plan or international program as defined and approved by the Texas A&M University System.
 Graduate students taking at least five (5) credit hours of classes are eligible to enroll in this insurance plan.